cmauget/timeslicer/README.md

 A new window will open in your browser, if not use the "localhost" link given in the terminal.
 In order to create a video check the video output box and complete the informations.
 Click the run me button and enjoy !

+# Command Line Tool

+There is a command line tool for fast slicing.
+To use it you will need to be ine then timeslicer folder.

+## Usage

+A typical usage will be the following :

+    python3 main.py -i "input/" -o "output/"

+## Parameters

+if you need any help just use :

+   python3 main.py -h

+You have the following parameters :

+    -i <inputfolder> -o <outputfolder> -v (video output (WIP)) -d (do not display the image)